 If you don’t know, silent meditation is basically – silent retreat/meditation for days/weeks/months (you can choose) where you aren’t allowed to speak, wear everything white, eat only two times a day (breakfast and lunch) and meditate.
 The aim is to find peace within by letting go of negativity and being mindful.
 Challenge yourself to achieve this level of happiness.

-Meditation centre in Dui Suthep is perfect for beginners because one of the Monk will teach you how to breathe, meditate and everything you need to know about the subject.
+Meditation center in Dui Suthep is perfect for beginners because one of the Monk will teach you how to breathe, meditate and everything you need to know about the subject.

-However, if you have prior experience, you can sign up for a self-meditation at Wat Umong meditation centre.
-All-white clothing, no talking and no dinner but lots of peace and zen.
+However, if you have prior experience, you can sign up for a self-meditation at Wat Umong meditation center.
+All-white clothing, no talking, and no dinner but lots of peace and zen.
 I met a guest who discovered she wasn’t in love with his bf anymore!
 Talk about things you will discover through meditation.
 Hopefully, you will discover some truth as well.

-If meditation isn’t your cup of tea, you can also book a massage or Thai cooking classes.
-Here are some great options.
+If meditation isn’t your cup of tea, you can also book a massage or Thai cooking class!

 Another must-do in Chaing Mai is to see the Yi Peng and Loy Krathong (Lantern Festival).
 It is an amazing cultural experience but it happens only during November.